-Mother Jones continued to work with Fred Warren, known as the ‘Fighting Editor’ of Appeal to Reason, and often stayed in his home on her travels.
+Mother Jones had continued to work with Fred Warren, who had come as an editorial writer to Girard, Kansas, where the paper was published.
+He was known as the ‘Fighting Editor’ of Appeal to Reason, and she often stayed in his home on her travels.

 4.3 “The Most Dangerous Woman in America”

-Blizzard may well have understated her impact numerically on workers, but to call the men contented was surely exaggerating his case!
+Indeed District Attorney Blizzard may well have been correct in his view of Mother Jones, even if he understated somewhat her impact numerically on workers, but to call the miners contented men was surely overstating his point to the judge.

-While on her way to meet Judge Jackson, she attended a meeting of the Central Labour Council of Cincinnati on 23rd July 1902 and had commented on judges as follows;
+The previous day, while on her way to meet Judge Jackson, Jones had attended a meeting of the Central Labour Council of Cincinnati on 23rd July 1902 and had provocatively commented on judges as follows;

 “Thirty-nine years ago the black slaves were freed.
 Today we are the white slaves to a corrupt judiciary”.

-An account of that speech in Mother Jones Speaks by Philip S Foner shows the extraordinary oratorical power and impact of Mother Jones.
+An account of that speech in Mother Jones Speaks by Philip S Foner, describes the extraordinary oratorical power and impact of Mother Jones, which made her dangerous.

 “She was greeted with a burst of applause as she walked to a seat beside the presiding officer.
 For an hour this quick-eyed, mobile faced woman sat as an interested auditor to the regular proceedings of the meeting.
 At 9 o’clock, by resolution of the members, the doors were thrown open to the public.
 The hallway had been crowded with those patiently waiting to hear and see this eloquent and most court-injuncted labour organiser in the world.